Updated: September 7, 2022

 Email Server Add-ons — What More Can You Do with an Email Server?

-As we mentioned earlier, sending and receiving emails involves complex processes.
-But, unfortunately, these can be falsified or forged, putting you at risk for cyber attacks.
+As we mentioned earlier, sending and receiving emails is a complicated process that increases in complexity with every new regulation and security requirement.
+And yet, even with all the evolving security standards, your messages can still be falsified or forged, putting you at risk for cyber attacks.
 Since email is the main target for these attacks, you need to provide extra email protection, especially as a business.

 Mail server software is available for a multitude of platforms.
 Whether you’re looking to establish a business or just looking to increase your security or IT infrastructure, the email server software can offer a more secure environment specifically designed to cater to your needs, in comparison to traditional email providers, for example.
 And thankfully, there are options to secure your mail server.